Memory-multi-fractional Brownian motion with continuous correlations

 This form contrasts the MFBM result, for which $\left<X^2(t)\right>\propto t^{ \alpha(t)}$ for all $t$, i.e., for step-change (\ref{alphat}) of $\alpha$ the MSD scaling exponent changes abruptly from $\alpha_1$ to $\alpha_2$ at $t=\tau$: by memory reset, at time $t$ the history of the previous memory exponents at $s<t$ is erased in MFBM \cite{vehel,stoev,sm}.
 We note that in MMFBM even for stepwise $\alpha(t)$ considered here, the MSD is continuous at $t=\tau$ (the derivative is continuous for strong memory, $\alpha_1,\alpha_2>1$).

 The MSD (\ref{msd}) already shows the interesting property that after the switching point $t=\tau$, both $\alpha_1$ and $\alpha_2$ appear.
 Expanding the MSD at long time $t\gg\tau$, we find

 Fig.~\ref{fig2} shows the time dependence of the MMFBM-MSD for both step-like and sigmoid protocols, showing perfect agreement with the predicted asymptotic behavior.
 In (\ref{msdas}), as long as $\alpha_2>\alpha_1-1$, the second exponent will eventually dominate the MSD scaling.
-However, when $\alpha _1>1+\alpha_2$ the MSD exhibits a continued scaling with $\alpha_1-1$ (as confirmed in Fig.~\ref{fig2}).
+As shown in SM \cite{sm}, this convergence can, however, be very slow, much longer than the switching time $\tau$.
+Even more, when $\alpha_1>1+\alpha_2$ the MSD exhibits a continued scaling with $\alpha_1-1$ (as confirmed in Fig.~\ref{fig2}).
 In other words, the more superdiffusive behavior is dominant asymptotically, albeit with the reduced slope $\alpha-1$.
-Qualitatively this result can be understood from the ACVF of fixed-$\alpha$ FGN, $\langle\xi(t)\xi(t+\Delta)\rangle\simeq\Delta^{\alpha-2}$, that decays slower for larger $\alpha$ (and stays constant in the ballistic limit $\alpha =2$).

 \emph{ACVF.} We now study the ACVF, which is defined as